DalekBaldwin/clometa/README.md

 ;; anything (despite the symbol's typical meaning in pattern matchers, you can still bind its result) _

+;; invoke rule by name
+(rule arg ...)

-;; apply rule - rules are methods, so they can be passed around with #'rule (apply rule arg ...)
+;; apply rule by value - rules are methods, so they can be passed around with #'rule (apply rule arg ...)

-;; invoke rule with same name in supergrammar (next-rule)
+;; invoke rule with same name in supergrammar - applies same args by default (next-rule)

-;; apply a rule that does not appear in this grammar or its supergrammars (foreign grammar rule arg ...)
+;; invoke a rule that does not appear in this grammar or its supergrammars (foreign grammar rule arg ...)

 ;; semantic action - always succeeds